Bryce Brown (basketball): Westchester Knicks (2021)

 On December 17, 2020, Brown was signed by the New York Knicks, and was then waived after training camp.
 He was then assigned to the Knicks’ G League affiliate, the Westchester Knicks.
 Brown averaged 5.4 points, 2.0 rebounds and 1.2 assists per game.

 Long Island Nets (2021–2022)

 In August 2021, Brown joined the Cleveland Cavaliers for the NBA Summer League. and on September 23, his rights were acquired by the Long Island Nets.
 On October 10, he signed with the Brooklyn Nets, but was waived the next day.
 On October 25, 2021, Brown was included in the training camp roster of the Long Island Nets.

 Beşiktaş (2022)

 On July 25, 2022, he has signed with Beşiktaş Icrypex of the Basketbol Süper Ligi (BSL).
+He played three games for the team and averaged 10 points per game.

-Wilki Morskie Szczecin (2022–present)
+Wilki Morskie Szczecin (2022–2023)

 On October 29, 2022, he has signed with Wilki Morskie Szczecin of the Polish Basketball League (PLK).
+He averaged 12.2 points per game.

+JL Bourg (2023–2024)

+On July 3, 2023, he signed with JL Bourg of the LNB Pro A. He averaged 10.0 points per game.

+Ironi Ness Ziona (2024–2025)

+In July 2024, he signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

+Ratiopharm Ulm (2025–present)

+On July 30, 2025, he signed with Ratiopharm Ulm of the German Basketball Bundesliga.